yshalsager/telegram-utils-bot/README.md

 ### mise

-We use [mise](https://mise.jdx.dev/) for managing project-level dependencies and environment variables. mise helps ensure consistent development environments across different machines.
+[mise](https://mise.jdx.dev/) is used for managing project-level dependencies and environment variables. mise helps ensure consistent development environments across different machines.

 To get started with mise: